luminosity-group/caviidae/README.md

 # Caviidae

-This is a gem that provides helpers for integration testing Visualforce apps with Capybara, RSpec and the Databasedotcom gem.
+This is a gem that provides helpers for acceptance testing Visualforce apps with Capybara, RSpec and the Databasedotcom gem.
 It makes use of the databasedotcom gem to allow you to use fixtures that are automatically cleaned up between specs.